 Breakout stocks are probably not what you think they are.
 Breakout chart patterns are the last phase that stocks go through.
 First there is the oversold pattern, next the continuation pattern, and then the breakout chart pattern.
 Traders that bought on the oversold pattern and continuation pattern often take profits on the breakout chart pattern.
-This is why stock breakout patterns are Jason Bond’s least favorite swing trading pattern.
-He does say though that he likes to day trade breakout patterns instead of swing trading the pattern.

 The best breakout chart patterns to trade are the ones that come after a long continuation pattern.

 Below are the best breakout candlestick chart patterns for trading.
 These breakout chart patterns should never be used alone but instead with the other fundamental and technical indicators I have talked about in previous lessons.
 Think of these breakout candlestick chart patterns as a small part of a larger swing trading system.

 The Wedge, or sometimes called a Falling Wedge, is a bullish pattern that begins wide at the top and contracts as the price moves lower.
 A Wedge is a continuation pattern.
 The Wedge does not give a bull buy signal until the breakout.

 One of the most popular stock breakout patterns is a Cup with Handle pattern.
 A Cup pattern can form without a handle in which case it’s just a Cup pattern.